matt9527-marist/MyObsidianNotes/Parallel Processing/103 Performance Limits and Profiling.md

 	• Memory bandwidth utilization (e.g., via Intel VTune or Advisor’s memory report).
 	• Opportunities to fuse loops, reuse data in cache, or block computations spatially.

+**Roofline Model Insight**
+• If you overlay this point (AI = 0.11, Performance = 36 GFLOPS) on your
+roofline chart:
+	• The point will lie near the memory bandwidth ceiling.
+	• If the system’s peak bandwidth is ~300 GB/s, then:
+		• Performance bound ≈ AI × Peak bandwidth = 0.11 × 300 = 33
+		GFLOPS/s
+• You're near the hardware-imposed limit for your current AI.
+So your 36
+GFLOPS/s is in line with expectations.

+• CloverLeaf is memory-bound in your setup.
+• Achieving 36 GFLOPS/s at AI = 0.11 means you're close to peak for your
+memory subsystem.
+• For better performance, you'd need to:
+	• Increase arithmetic intensity (algorithmically or via optimization),
+	• Or run on architectures with higher bandwidth (e.g., GPUs or HBM-equipped
+	CPUs).